takanory/slides/20190224pyconapac/PITCHME.md

 * Motivation
   * I feel heavy to call a caluclator app on my smartphone
-  * It sheems useful if Slack as a caluculator
+  * It seems useful if Slack as a calculator

 +++